AWESOME-02/Project-on-Kultra-Mega-Store-KMS-sales/README.md

-[KMS Sql Case Study.csv](https://github.com/user-attachments/files/21008526/KMS.Sql.Case.Study.csv)# DATA ANALYSIS PROJECT USING SQL
+# DATA ANALYSIS PROJECT USING SQL
 ## Overview
 This project presents a structured SQL-based analysis of KMS Company’s sales data.
 The goal is to analyze the data from 2009 to 2012 and present key insights and findings to support the Abuja division management decisions on profitability, shipping efficiency, customer value, and returns.
 Using my analytical thinking and all that I have learned from Digital SkillUp Africa, I was able to analyze that data using structured Query Language (SQL).